Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Protecting confidential information

-Surveillance conducted out of curiosity, personal interest or excessive control may be considered unreasonable.
+Surveillance conducted out of curiosity, distrust or excessive control may be considered unreasonable.

-Employers must clearly articulate why surveillance is necessary.
+Employers must be able to articulate and document why surveillance is necessary.

-CCS conducts surveillance only where there is a defined and documented legitimate purpose.
+CCS conducts surveillance only where a defined and defensible purpose exists.

 • Written notice